pavel-maltsev/IBM-Cloud-Pak-for-Data/Setup WKC demo environment/SLA Rules/sla_rules_creation.md

 Select radiobutton next to 'default' workflow and then press 'Select'§ button in the bottom-right corner

 ![alt text](/Setup%20WKC%20demo%20environment/SLA%20Rules/images/sla-8.png)
+Press 'Select' button on the workflow screen to confirm, then

-Press now the Create button at the bottom-right corner to confirm the creation of the SLA rule.
+press now the Create button at the bottom-right corner to confirm the creation of the SLA rule.

 ![alt text](/Setup%20WKC%20demo%20environment/SLA%20Rules/images/sla-9.png)